Skip to main content

 Okay, now I know, and I think I will remember.
 And you know what!
 I am very interested in debates now.
 Later in the evening today, after Sister came back from work, as we were having dinner, I was watching some debate on TV, and Sister said, "All American stuff; watch some Manipuri also."

 Talking about Manipur, I got to know that Ratan Thiyam passed away today.
-He was a renowned playwright and theater person from Manipur.
+He was a renowned playwright and theatre person from Manipur.
 What can I say?
 Definitely a loss for Manipur.
 May he rest in peace.

 Comments